ArhanCrane/ArhanCrane/README.md

 <h1 aligh="right">I am really tired working on it)</h1>
-<p>Hello, I am a beginner.
-I love computer games and I bet that I will change this text.</p>
+<p>Hello, I like making computer games.
+I bet that I will change this text.</p>
-<p>I plan to publish something but later because I am tired and I will do it later.</p>
+<p>I plan to publish something that can be related to computer game but later because I am tired and I will do it later.</p>

 ---